 Maximize That Costly Sam’s Club Membership With These Tips

-When you think of paying cover, you probably think of the fee to get into your your favorite nightlife spot, not a grocery store.
+When you think of paying cover, you probably think of your favorite nightlife spot and not a grocery store.

 Warehouse clubs charge you to get in, but the deals are better.
 At least, that’s the idea.

 But is it true?